vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 resumption_across_names(8) flag in a NewSessionTicket message; the flag is an assertion by the server that any server for any identity presented in its certificate would be capable of accepting that ticket.
-A client receiving a ticket with this flag MAY attempt resumption for any server name listed in the server certificate even if the new SNI value does not match the one used in the original session.
+A client receiving a ticket with this flag MAY attempt resumption for any server name corresponding to an identity in the server certificate even if the new server name value does not match the one used in the original session.
 The flag MUST NOT be used in TLS versions before 1.3.

 Security Considerations